kaisenlinux/manpages-dev/category/RemoteAdministration/scp.md

      scp — OpenSSH secure file copy

 SYNOPSIS
-     scp [-346ABCpqrTv] [-c cipher] [-F ssh_config] [-i identity_file] [-J destination] [-l limit] [-o ssh_option] [-P port] [-S program] source ... target
+     scp [-346ABCOpqRrsTv] [-c cipher] [-D sftp_server_path] [-F ssh_config] [-i identity_file] [-J destination] [-l limit] [-o ssh_option] [-P port] [-S program] source ... target

 DESCRIPTION
      scp copies files between hosts on a network.

-It uses ssh(1) for data transfer, and uses the same authentication and provides the same security as ssh(1).  scp will ask for pass‐ words or passphrases if they are needed for authentication.
+     It uses ssh(1) for data transfer, and uses the same authentication and provides the same security as a login session.
+The scp protocol requires execution of the remote user's shell to perform glob(3) pattern matching.

+     scp will ask for passwords or passphrases if they are needed for authentication.

      The source and target may be specified as a local pathname, a remote host with optional path in the form [user@]host:[path], or a URI in the form scp://[user@]host[:port][/path].
      Local file names can be made explicit using absolute or relative pathnames to avoid scp treating file names containing ‘:’ as host specifiers.

-     When copying between two remote hosts, if the URI format is used, a port may only be specified on the target if the -3 option is used.
+     When copying between two remote hosts, if the URI format is used, a port cannot be specified on the target if the -R option is used.

      The options are as follows:

      -3      Copies between two remote hosts are transferred through the local host.
 Without this option the data is copied directly between the two remote hosts.
-Note that this option disables the progress meter and selects batch mode for the second host, since scp cannot ask for passwords or passphrases for both hosts.
+Note that, when using the legacy SCP protocol (the default), this option selects batch mode for the second host as scp cannot ask for passwords or passphrases for both hosts.
+This mode is the default.

      -4      Forces scp to use IPv4 addresses only.